kyegomez/swarms/README.md

 # Multi-Agent Orchestration:
 Swarms was designed to faciliate the communication between many different and specialized agents from a vast array of other frameworks such as langchain, autogen, crew, and more.

+In traditional swarm theory, there are many types of swarms usually for very specialized use-cases and problem sets.
+Such as Hiearchical and sequential are great for accounting and sales, because there is usually a boss coordinator agent that distributes a workload to other specialized agents.

 | **Name**                      | **Description**                                                                                                                                                         | **Code Link**               | **Use Cases**                                                                                     |
 |-------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------|---------------------------------------------------------------------------------------------------|